-All questions or requests for clarifications concerning the RFA shall be submitted in writing to the Issuing Officer by email to OMHLocalProcurement@omh.ny.gov by 4:00 PM EST on the "Questions Due" date indicated in Section 1.C. and will be limited to addressing only those questions submitted by the deadline.
+All questions or requests for clarifications concerning the RFA shall be submitted in writing to the Issuing Officer by email to OMHLocalProcurement@omh.ny.gov by the "Questions Due" date indicated in Section 1.C. and will be limited to addressing only those questions submitted by the deadline.
 No questions can be submitted or will be answered after this date.
 No questions will be answered by telephone or in person.

-You must put "HealthySteps RFA 2024" in the Subject Line.
+You must put "HealthySteps RFA 2025" in the Subject Line.

-The questions and official answers will be posted on the OMH website by 09/26/2023.
+The questions and official answers will be posted on the OMH website by the date indicated in section 1.C.